amiaiorg/GrapheneEnergyLabs/CONTRIBUTE.md

-# Contributing to Harmonic Balancer Project
+# Contributing Ami Foundation Quantum Energy Project

 Thank you for considering contributing to the Harmonic Balancer Project!
 We welcome contributions from the community and are grateful for your support.